 Places to Go in Hong Kong

 Nothing else in Hong Kong beats the skyline of Hong Kong Island!
-No doubt with that when I finally saw such beautiful sunset with one of the best views of Hong Kong.
+Sometimes you will be able to see a beautiful sunset with one of the best views of Hong Kong.
 The best places for the best view from Tsim Sha Tsui are Ocean Terminal Deck, Harbour City shopping centre, Star Ferry Pier and Avenue of stars.
 Let's get your camera ready for it!

 Basically you would never missed this stop if you explored Tsim Sha Tsui.
 This clock tower (Former Kowloon-Canton Railway Clock Tower) might look less interesting to you but this area is definitely one of the busiest district in Hong Kong.
 You will be able to find not only the clock tower, but also the signature Hong Kong styled ice-cream truck Mobile Softee, the newly reopened Hong Kong Museum of Art, and also the Hong Kong Space Museum next door.